Sara-py/REGEX-TEXT-Search/README.md

 Welcome to REGEX-TEXT-Search! 🎉

-Hey there, regex wizard! 👋 Ready to hunt down patterns in text like a pro?
+Hey there, regex wizard!🧙‍♂️👋 Ready to hunt down patterns in text like a pro?
 This Python project, search.py, is your trusty sidekick for searching text using regular expressions.
 It converts a regex pattern into a postfix expression, builds an NFA, converts it to a DFA, and then uses that DFA to find matches in either a file or a chunk of text.
 Sounds cool, right?
 Let’s dive into what this project does and how you can use it!
 What’s This Project About? 🤔
 This project is a regular expression matcher that searches for patterns in text.
 It’s like a super-powered "Find" tool!
 Here’s the magic it performs: